Skip to content

 Circa 80% of the world’s data right now is unstructured.
 In addition, there are structured databases like relational databases where data sets are organised in a more normalised format.

-1. Facilitating e-discovery and reporting on what they knew when they knew it, or how they arrived at a decision at a given time.
+1. Facilitating e-discovery and reporting on what they knew when they knew it or how they arrived at a decision at a given time.
 This also relates to time-stamping data.

-3. Ensuring automation, for example for automated the report creation
+3. Ensuring automation, for example, for automated the report creation

-4. Increasing visibility, for example on product performance or post market surveillance.
+4. Increasing visibility, for example, on product performance or post-market surveillance.

 There are various ways to make use of data-driven intelligence applications.

-They include trader surveillance platforms, digital publishing platforms, various semantically linked regulatory compliance applications, cognitive search analytics platforms, clinical research data hubs.
+They include trader surveillance platforms, digital publishing platforms, various semantically linked regulatory compliance applications, cognitive search analytics platforms, and clinical research data hubs.

 How do we help our customers achieve data intelligence?

-Datavid as a company is focused on building data intelligent platforms.
+Datavid, as a company, is focused on building data-intelligent platforms.

-We have expertise in proprietary and open source NLP software in text extraction and table extraction.
+We have expertise in proprietary and open-source NLP software in text extraction and table extraction.

-Our expertise in working with unstructured documents and multi-model databases gives us an edge and ability to transform unstructured data into a normalised structured format, with section identification, entity extraction and enrichment and searchability.
+Our expertise in working with unstructured documents and multi-model databases gives us an edge and ability to transform unstructured data into a normalised structured format, with section identification, entity extraction enrichment and searchability.

 This approach allows us to build a data-centric application quickly.